 New Center for Financial Policy Holds Executive Compensation Roundtable

 Thursday, Oct.
 29, 2009, 7:30 p.m.; Sunday, Nov.
 1, 2009, 7:30 a.m.; Monday, Nov.
 2, 2009, 4:30 a.m.

-College Park, Md. – October 20, 2008 – The University of Maryland’s Robert H. Smith School of Business today announced the winners of its second annual Mergers & Acquisitions Competition, held October 16-17.
-The event, organized by Smith’s MBA Finance Association, challenged teams of MBA students from leading business schools to create and deliver M&A pitches to a panel of executive judges.
-Students from the University of Chicago Graduate School of Business at New York University won the $5,000 first prize.
+College Park, Md. – October 26, 2009 – The University of Maryland’s Robert H. Smith School of Business today announced the winners of its third annual Mergers & Acquisitions Competition, held October 22-23.
+The event, organized by Smith’s MBA Finance Association, challenged 10 teams of MBA students from leading business schools to craft and present M&A pitches to a panel of executive and faculty judges.
+The student team from the Leonard N. Stern School of Business at New York University won the $5,000 first prize.
 The Darden School of Business at the University of Virginia MBA students took the $2,500 second prize, and the Tepper School of Business at Carnegie Mellon University students came away with the $1,000 third prize.

 When you think of on-campus dining, you probably envision plastic trays, a long buffet, and an endless supply of chocolate milk.
 On September 22, 2009, however, undergraduate students in the Robert H. Smith School of Business Finance Fellows program were gathered in Van Munching Hall’s Executive Meeting Room in a different context—a formal networking dinner with finance professionals.
 In addition to an evening with opportunities to connect with professionals in the finance industry, students were dressed in business formal and treated to a catered sit-down dinner.